 How to Get a Green Card Through Marriage in Texas

 Though the process may take some time, it is possible for a spouse or future spouse to receive a green card and eventually live in the United States permanently.
 People must meet certain criteria to get a green card through marriage.
+For more information, contact a Houston green card lawyer.

 For foreign citizens married to United States citizens or permanent residents, the U.S. government has available procedures to apply for a green card so that they may remain with their spouses.
 Depending on the circumstances, the exact guidelines for the application differ.
 Married couples have four different options for legally reuniting through the United States Citizenship and Immigration Services.